Spring Refresh Sale: 20% off bundles and 15% off mattresses

 Saatva mattresses include a 365-night sleep trial.
 There is no mandatory break-in period.
 If the customer initiates a return during the sleep trial, Saatva coordinates pickup and donation of the mattress.
 A refund is issued to the customer, less a $99 return transportation fee.

 Tuft & Needle provides a 100-night sleep trial.
 There is no mandatory break-in period.
 In the event of a return, Tuft & Needle helps coordinate the pickup and donation of the mattress and issues a full refund.
 There are no return fees.

 A warranty can provide peace of mind for customers.
 It shows that the mattress company stands behind its products, and will repair or replace a defective mattress.
 Warranties may provide coverage for five to ten years or longer.
 Some companies offer lifetime coverage.

 In addition to length of coverage, customers should consider what qualifies as a defect.
 Most warranties cover defects in material and manufacturing, but do not offer repair or replacement in the event of normal wear and tear.
 Customers may be responsible for shipping charges.

-For all three warranties, Saatva offers the Fairness Replacement Option.
+For all warranties, Saatva offers the Fairness Replacement Option.
 Under this plan, owners can replace their mattress beginning in year three by paying a certain percentage of the original price-point; this percentage will gradually increase until the warranty expires.
 This plan also allows owners to keep the original mattress at no extra cost.

 Tuft & Needle Warranty